Next Lesson - Chronic Inflammation

 - Leucocyte dependent injury – damages endothelial cells causing gaps to form between them.

-- Toxic oxygen species and enzymes from leucocytes.
+- Reactive oxygen species and enzymes from leucocytes.

-- Increased transcytosis – have production of channels across the endothelial cytoplasm to allow proteins and fluid to move through the cell.
+- Increased transcytosis – production of channels within the endothelial cell to allow movement of proteins and fluid between cells.

 - Mediated by VEGF.